Under the FLSA, overtime refers to any time worked by an employee during a work week in excess of 40 hours.

 Many states and local jurisdiction also have their own wage and hour laws that govern overtime pay.
 Workers in Tennessee, which does not have its own wage and hour laws, are generally subject to the federal regulations established within the FLSA.

 Moreover, state and local wage and hour laws are often more generous to employees than the FLSA.
-For example, some states require daily overtime pay when an employee works more than 8 hours in a workday.
+For example, some states require daily OT pay when an employee works more than 8 hours in a workday.
 Also, many states and local jurisdictions require overtime to be paid at a rate that is higher than the FLSA minimum.

 To be sure that you are being paid what you’re entitled to receive, check your own state and local overtime regulations by consulting with an experienced employment law attorney in the state or municipality in which you work.